Aunt Joyce's Chocolate Cake with Peanut Butter Cream Cheese Frosting

 On the other hand, if you don’t feel like being so meticulous, just douse hunks of it with chocolate peanut butter sauce and whipped cream and call it a day.
 The easy way out would still produce a mouthwatering dessert.

 Get the recipe for Aunt Joyce’s Chocolate cake at Allrecipes.
-If you want to replicate my version, cover it with peanut butter cream cheese frosting (recipe after the break).
+If you want to replicate my version, cover it with peanut butter cream cheese frosting (recipe below).
 I decorated my cake with whole and crushed chocolate wafers, peanut butter chips and another frosting I made using Izzybelle Chocolate Peanut Butter Sauce.
 I’d give you the recipe for that too, but I just added milk and powdered sugar to it until I had the consistency I was looking for.
-You could probably do this with any store-bought sauce – just add the sugar and milk and mix until you think you can pipe it.
+You could probably do this with any store-bought sauce - just add the sugar and milk and mix until you think you can pipe it.

 Take a (short) break from cupcakes and challenge yourself to build a pretty chocolate peanut butter cake!